briancrink/accessedu/documentation/addendum/adherence.md

 passion in schools - something I had grown up with living in a family of engineers, hackers, builders.

-Both curiosity and passion I see undoubtably central for problem solving and the greater continuation of human progress.
+Both curiosity and passion valued as undoubtably central for problem solving and the greater continuation of human progress.

-Leaving formal education during university, I diverged in my studies toward a playful philosophy of acquring massive tabs of pinned readings.
+Leaving formal education, I diverged in my studies toward a playful philosophy of acquring massive tabs of pinned readings.

 Contrary to regurgitation learning deployed in my school years, I was afforded the luxury of boundless time insighted for deeper levels of cognitive thinking